Vector queries

 following the select

-clause.
-The difference is that whereas a select query returns a bag of objects, a select vector query returns a vector of objects.
+that whereas a set query returns a bag of objects, a select vector

 Example: